fmstacco/healthylife-organicshop/README.md

 ### Search Engine Optimization (SEO)

-Search Engine Optimization is extremelly relevant for an organic e-commerce platform as it can attract customers who are genuinely interested in purchasing organic products.
-The use of SEO tools can enhance the visibility of a website, attract target traffic, improve user experience and increase sales and converting visitors into customers.
+Search Engine Optimization is extremely relevant for an organic e-commerce platform as it can attract customers who are genuinely interested in purchasing organic products.
+The use of SEO tools can enhance the visibility of a website, attract target traffic, improve user experience and increase sales and convert visitors into customers.

-    * Meta Description: Organic shop that sells organic food, organic fruits, vegetablfes, meats, cupboard food.
+    * Meta Description: Organic shop that sells organic food, organic fruits, vegetables, meats, cupboard food.
     * Meta Keywords: organic shop, organic fruit, organic vegetables, organic box, organic veg, fresh fruit, fresh vegetable, 100% organic, organic wholefoods, organic vegetables, Ireland.